-How to Make Greetings Cards in Cricut Design Space
+How to Make Greetings Cards with the Cricut Joy

-Learn how to make your own cards in Cricut Design Space using the free SVG card templates in my Freebie Library.
+Learn how to make Cricut Joy cards in Cricut Design Space using the free SVG card templates in my Freebie Library.

-You can go from a few sheets of paper to a completed cut-out card that’s all stuck together and ready to be mailed out in around half an hour.
+You can go from a few sheets of paper to a completed cut-out card that’s all stuck together and ready to be mailed out in just a few minutes.

-If you want to make your own greetings cards with a Cricut Maker, Cricut Explore or other cutting machine that uses SVG files then you’ve come to the right place!
+If you want to make your own greetings cards with a Cricut Joy, Cricut Maker, Cricut Explore or other cutting machine that uses SVG files then you’ve come to the right place!

 Check out my free card making SVG files and then read the tutorial below to find out how to use them.